 - Infrastructure Storage can be accessed here.

 Influence - Atlas's ranking team ranking system.
-Influence is a product of your team's total Troop count, the level of the castles your team owns, and your team's league rating.
+Influence is a product of your team's total Troop count and the level of the castles your team owns.
+No longer factored into Glory calculations (See Team Power).

 Ledger - a player-visible record of all transactions modifying the team bank’s balance.
 There is a list of individual transactions and a weekly summary (totaled per player).
 Can be accessed by: Tapping a castle that you own > Manage > Bank Infrastructure > View Ledger